-Governance - compliance with the principles (including compliance with human rights) of the United Nations Global Compact; and - compliance with board independence; and - consideration of violations of competition rules and corruption laws.
+- compliance with the principles (including compliance with human rights) of the United Nations Global Compact; and - compliance with board independence; and - consideration of violations of competition rules and corruption laws.

-Providers such as MSCI calculate so-called ESG ratings, which assess the extent to which companies take into account the sustainability indicators in the areas of environment, social and corporate governance.
-These ESG ratings are in turn considered by Scalable Capital in the selection of financial instruments.
-Regulation (EU) 2020/852 requires the following disclosure:
+Providers such as MSCI calculate so-called ESG ratings, which assess the extent to which companies take into account the sustainability indicators in the areas of environment, social affairs and corporate governance.
+These ESG ratings are in turn used by Scalable Capital in the selection of financial instruments.